Ice Age: Continental Drift: Marketing

 As a promotion for Ice Age: Continental Drift, Fox released two 3-minute short segments from the film serving as teasers for it, titled Scrat's Continental Crack-up and Scrat's Continental Crack-up: Part 2.
 The first part premiered as a theatrical release attached to Gulliver's Travels in 2010, and later with Rio.
 It was also released online in January 2011, on iTunes Movie Trailers.
-The second part was released in November 2011, on iTunes, and debuted in theatres with Alvin and the Chipmunks: Chipwrecked.
+The second part was released in November 2011, on iTunes, and debuted in theaters with Alvin and the Chipmunks: Chipwrecked.
 The first part shows how Scrat's actions lead to split of the continents, while in the second part, Scrat's underwater pursuit of acorns leads him to a pirate ship.

 The film was featured on Tommy Baldwin Racing's No. 10 car driven by Tomy Drissi for the 2012 NASCAR Sprint Cup Series Toyota/Save Mart 350 held in June 2012.